pulumi/registry/themes/default/content/registry/packages/aws-native/how-to-guides/aws-native-ts-stepfunctions.md

     </a>
 </p>

-A basic example that demonstrates using AWS Step Functions with a Lambda function using the AWS Native provider.
+A basic example that demonstrates using AWS Step Functions with a Lambda function using the AWS Native Cloud Control provider.

 Note: Some resources are not yet supported by the Native AWS provider, so we are using both the Native and Classic provider in this example.
 The resources will be updated to use native resources as they are